hally166/ProactiveCoreDefense/README.md

 > -ExecutionPolicy ByPass -File Q:\User_QC\QCScriptPwrShell.ps1

 ### Testing
 There are two ways to test that it works; using RStudio or running it though the command line.
 To run it in the command line click on 'Start' type 'CMD' and open the command line.
-Then navigate to the PowerScrit file and run it
+Then navigate to the PowerScript file and run it
 > PowerShell.exe -ExecutionPolicy ByPass -File Q:\User_QC\QCScriptPwrShell.ps1
 If this does not work, try running it in RStudio and do some troubleshooting.
 I'll make a FAQ and video later.

-You should nd up with an excel spreadsheet with the data including links to the image files and a new folder with the images inside.
+You should end up with an excel spreadsheet with the data including links to the image files and a new folder with the images inside.

+You can deploy this multiple times from the same network location, but you will need to make multiple copies of the R and ps1 file so that you have one set per machine.
+OOriginally I had this work automatically by taking the $CYT keyword, but there are inconstancies across manufacturers use of the FCS file keywords and it would have causes issues if you had not set up unique names for each of your instruments.